-Injection-Related Reactions
+Injection-Related Reactions and Hypersensitivity Reactions

-Inform patients about the signs and symptoms of injection-related reactions, and that these reactions generally occur within 24 hours and predominantly following the first injection.
-Advise patients to contact their healthcare provider if they experience signs or symptoms of injection-related reactions [see Warnings and Precautions (5.2)].
+Inform patients about the signs and symptoms of injection-related reactions and hypersensitivity reactions.
+Inform patients that injection-related reactions generally occur within 24 hours and predominantly following the first injection.
+A hypersensitivity reaction may occur with any injection, and any new or worsening symptoms with subsequent KESIMPTA injections should prompt consideration of a hypersensitivity reaction.
+Advise patients to seek immediate medical attention if they experience signs or symptoms of a severe or life-threatening injection-related reaction or hypersensitivity reaction, and to contact their healthcare provider if they experience any signs or symptoms of a injection-related reaction or hypersensitivity reaction [see Warnings and Precautions (5.2)].